pabloum/CppCourses/2_Intermediate/ReadingLegacyCpp/Chapter3.md

 * %f -> float
 * %x -> hex

-  - There could be decorators, such as how many decimals do I want to use and or how many hex deigts I want to print.
+  - There could be decorators, such as how many decimals do I want to use and or how many hex digits I want to print.

   Documentation is available online.
+Recommended: cppreference

 _________________